The Father’s plan

 Christ’s death and celebrates His resurrection from the dead, the beginning of

-change the way the world would live, would finally free believers completely
+ago, yet would change the way the world would live forever, would finally set

 *And the angel answered